 This event brought together scholars working on the military, archaeological, environmental, literary and heritage history of the battle and attracted a wide audience of scholars, students, heritage practitioners and interested members of the public.
 Some 60 delegates attended a dozen papers exploring such issues as military warfare, the site and environment of the battle, its cultural and political legacy, and its recent heritage representation.
 The proceedings are set to be published with colour plates in 2015 through Shaun Tyas with support from the Strathmartine Trust and the University of Stirling History lectures for teachers.
-The call for papers can be viewed here.
+View the call for papers here.

 The Strange Case of Dr Jekyll, Mr Hogg and the Reverend Gideon Mack

 Lecture : 20th November 2013

 The annual Hugh McNaughtan lecture, sponsored by the James Hogg Society, was delivered by the celebrated Scottish writer James Robertson.
 This innovative ‘performed essay’ examined themes of doubleness in Scottish fiction and attracted a large audience of Stirling undergraduates and Hogg enthusiasts.

 Prelates, nobles and patricians: